ikorb/tapecart/README.md

+# tapecart SD #

+This is a fork of tapecart that adds SD card support using the Tapuino hardware.
+TCRT and PRG files can be loaded using the Tapecart SD Browser (browser.prg) which should be placed in the root directory of the SD card.

+There are no support for buttons and display on the Tapuino.
+Flash and loader write commands are not supported.

 # tapecart #

 tapecart - a tape port storage pod for the C64

 Copyright (C) 2013-2017 by Ingo Korb <ingo@akana.de>
 All rights reserved.
 Idea by enthusi

 # About #